-The long-term plan maps out the units covered in each half term during the key stage.
-It details the genre and skills which will be focused on for each half term and was written by the subject leader.

-The medium-term plan for Music is used to support teachers in year groups writing their weekly short-term planning.
-These are checked by the subject leader and SLT to ensure the progression of skills and subject knowledge is sequential and accessible for all.
+The long-term plan maps out the units covered in each term during the key stage.
+This is used to inform the schemes of work for each Music unit.
+These are written by the subject leader in consultation with SLT and other members of teaching staff to ensure the progression of skills and subject knowledge is sequential and accessible for all.